tsnellgrove/dark_castle3/doc/to_do.md

 *** NEW FEATURES ***
 - TBD: add brass_lantern ?? mention of grues?? "wouldn't want that to go out!")
+	- add brass_lantern ? "wouldn't want that to go out!"
 	- TBD: use Zork lantern description and ref of Nana scaring off some pesky "prowler" years ago; "battery-powered brass lantern"
 	- TBD: mention of brass langern in inventory
 - TBD: improve natural language / paragraph (vs. outline) read of examine() for Room & Creature